dynatrace-wwse/enablement-live-debugger-bug-hunting/docs/1-bug-hunt-via-k8s.md

 ![Todo Workload](../img/todo_workload.png)

-- On the Overview in the right hand side, scroll down and open the Services App. (this are the traces grouped withing Dynatrace Services)
+- On the Overview in the right hand side, scroll down and open the Services app. (this are the traces grouped withing Dynatrace Services)

 ![Todo Services](../img/todo_services.png)